pytition/Pytition/doc/installation.rst

   $ sudo apt install libmariadbclient-dev

-On Ubuntu 20.04 LTS you need to install libmariadb-dev-compat:
+On Ubuntu 20.04 LTS and later you need to install libmariadb-dev-compat:

 .. code-block:: bash